ekchew/intern/README.md

 The Python implementation includes two modules: **intern.py** and **internable.py**.
 They take different approaches to interning objects.

-In intern.py is a class decorator called Intern.
+In intern.py is a class decorator called `Intern`.
 Applying this decorator to your class causes instances to get interned as you normally go about instantiating them.

 ### Example: @Intern decorator